Terradue/doc-developer-sandbox/source/start/introduction.rst

 - there's Developer's Quick Start just for that !

-Once you have passed throught these steps, you are ready !
+Once you have passed through these steps, you are ready !
 You have your Cloud Sandbox main controls in hand.
 You can start integrating an application.
 As a suggested phase you may continue with the Field Guide.
 This will drive you through hands-on exercises for domain-specific applications, and useful guidance to integrate and test your own applications.